Obtaining VA Benefits For Disabled Veterans

 Fortunately, the U.S. Department of Veterans Affairs (VA) provides Disability Compensation for numerous veterans.
 Disabled veterans diagnosed with a range of disabilities may receive compensation.

 If we can prove that your disability is connected to your service, you may receive benefits.
 In some cases, diagnoses automatically qualify a veteran for payments.
-If you are 100 percent disabled, you definitely deserve 100 VA disability benefits.
+If you are 100 percent disabled, you may be entitled to 100 percent VA disability benefits.

 For example, the VA often recognizes certain conditions associated with exposure to Agent Orange.
 This applies to both veterans who served in Vietnam AND their dependents.
 Many individuals who have contracted these diseases are unaware, and have never even filed for benefits.